X-API-Key header. See API Reference for authentication details.

 Device log (Android

-method, url, status, resource_type, duration_ms, response_size, etc. Failed requests (DNS, abort, CORS) appear with status: 0 and an error string.Web runs only. null for mobile — use the platform field to disambiguate.null if the artifact wasn’t produced for that run.
+method, url, status, resource_type, duration_ms, response_size, etc. Failed requests (DNS, abort, CORS) appear with status: 0 and an error string.Produced for web and iOS runs (iOS from the cloud simulator; apps that pin their TLS certificate aren’t captured). null when no traffic was captured.
+See Network Traffic.null if the artifact wasn’t produced for that run.

 Polling